MapColonies/developer-portal/docs/usage-tips/README.md

 This **rectangle** can limit the visible portion of the imagery provider.

 ## OpenLayers WMTS layer from Capabilities
 There is an easy way to consume WMTS layer from GetCapabilities response with OpenLayers, and even create the configuration manually.
-See [WMTS Layer from Capabilities](https://openlayers.org/en/latest/examples/wmts-layer-from-capabilities.html)
+See [WMTS Layer from Capabilities](https://openlayers.org/en/latest/examples/wmts-layer-from-capabilities.html) :globe_with_meridians:

 ## Tiling scheme - Cesium
 Pay attention to define **2x1** tiling scheme (WGS84) and _not 1x1_ at client side (Cesium) in order to consume the layers properly